correia55/PollMeBot/README.md

 Remove vote from a list of options in the poll.

 Similarly to **Vote Poll**, to unvote a vote from an external user add -e followed by the voter's name within quotation marks (").

+Removing a reaction to the number of an option also removes that user's vote.

 #### Examples
 *!unvote party2night 3*